Candice Swanepoel Flaunts Post-Baby Weight Loss, Fit Bikini Body

 Swanepoel’s Victoria’s Secret pal Adriana Lima also lost her baby weight in record time after each of her two pregnancies.

-As the Inquisitr previously reported, Adriana’s weight loss secrets were a low-carb, high-fat ketogenic diet and rigorous workouts that include boxing, cardio exercise, and strength-training.
+As the Inquisitr previously reported, Adriana’s weight loss secrets were a low-carb, high-fat ketogenic diet and rigorous workouts that include boxing, cardio exercise, and strength training.

 Adriana’s diet emphasizes high-quality proteins like chicken and meat, and she snacks on low-carb fruits like blueberries and blackberries.
 When she’s training for the annual Victoria’s Secret Fashion Show, she drastically reduces her carb intake to get as lean as possible.